When you’re reviewing different chemical inventory systems, you need to be able to spot the bad ones quickly.

 Not knowing which red flags signal potential problems can lead to a lot of wasted time, money, and energy.
 Much like buying a car, if you're not careful, you could end up with a lemon.

-To help you weed out the wrong system, here are four must-check warning signs to look for when you're purchasing chemical inventory software.
+To help you weed out the wrong system (and to make sure you end up with a good one), here are four must-check warning signs to look for when you're purchasing chemical inventory software.

 1. The system is simply a glorified Excel spreadsheet

 Every chemical inventory system allows you to store chemical names and quantities and do a simple lookup.
 But if that's all it can do, then it's just a fancy (and expensive!) version of Excel.

 The point of chemical inventory software isn't solely to store information, it's to help you use that information to increase safety, reduce risk, and lower costs.
 That means being able to monitor purchases, oversee chemical use and access, track chemicals by hazard class, ensure appropriate disposal, and create accurate regulatory reports (to name just a few).

 In order to perform those tasks, the software must include a robust chemical database.
 This provides all the chemical information you rely on — chemical identity, properties, known regulatory implications, fire code information — right within the system.

 It should also include some form of data validation.
 Unlike spreadsheets, this prevents errors or duplicate entries from being entered into the system and ensures your system relies on an accurate single source of truth.

 Finally, it should provide a clean user interface and intuitive workflows that allow researchers and inventory specialists to get in, get out, and get back to their work in the shortest time possible.
 Otherwise, your team will likely avoid using the system.
 If the interface feels clunky, more often than not, that clunkiness will also show up in the way your data is organized.